Department of Physics

 Departmental Honors in Physics

-4. Participation in a physics seminar for one semester in either the junior or senior year.
+• participation in a physics seminar during the junior or senior year.

-A detailed description of the program is available from the department.
+Additional details on all aspects of the undergraduate program are available from the department.